-- scale (float) scale > 1.0 denotes zooming in.
+- •scale (float) scale > 1.0 denotes zooming in.
 Thus the image will appear larger and areas at the edge of the zoom will be 'cropped' out. scale < 1.0 denotes zooming out.
-The image will be padded by the value of cval. - order (int, optional) The order of interpolation.
-The order has to be in the range [0,5]

-- warp\landmarks (bool, optional) If True, result will have the same landmark dictionary as self, but with each landmark updated to the warped position. - return\transform (bool, optional) If True, then the Transform object that was used to perform the zooming is also returned.
+The image will be padded by the value of cval. - •cval (float, optional) The value to be set outside the rotated image boundaries - •return\transform (bool, optional) If True, then the Transform object that was used to perform the zooming is also returned.

-- zoomed\image (type (self)) A copy of this image, zoomed. - transform (Transform) The transform that was used.
+- •zoomed\image (type (self)) A copy of this image, zoomed. - •transform (Transform) The transform that was used.
 It only applies if return\transform is True.

-property height
+height